Issues with controlling for ‘IQ’

 Solutions

 An alternative approach would be to use a latent variable modelling approach and model general cognitive ability as a latent variable that causes performance on all cognitive variables, and then test if there are residual associations between cognitive tests and outcomes.
-There are also fancier ways of modelling cognitive data that do not assume a single latent variable, arguably an over-simplification.

 When randomised experiments are impossible, we can sometimes leverage natural experiments or use other causal analysis methods too.